pub-769827371306972 pub-769827371306972

 top of page

-The following story is a reprint from a 1937 issue of The Bluffton News.
+The following details of Evans' work in Atlantic City is from a news feature from a 1937 issue of the Bluffton News.

 Former Bluffton boy in charge